 Because chromosomal rearrangements are thought to often be deleterious or underdominant, they should be more likely to fix in populations with meiotic drive or low effective population size (5, 17, 18).
 However, centromeric structure may modulate the fitness effects of fusions and fissions (19, 20).
 In species with monocentric chromosomes fusions and fissions can lead to multiple or no centromeres along the length of a chromosome which leads to failed segregation (21, 22).
 In contrast, the centromeres in holocentric species are diffuse and spindle fibers attach along the entire length of the chromosome.
 In these species, fusions and fissions do not appear to disrupt proper segregation (23-26).
 Therefore, holocentricity has the potential to reduce or eliminate selective pressure against chromosomal rearrangements.
 This should lead to higher rates of chromosome number evolution in clades with holocentric chromosomes relative to clades with monocentric chromosomes.
 However, results from studies of individual holocentric clades have been mixed, with some clades showing great variation (27, 28) and others being almost static (29).

 If holocentric clades have higher rates of chromosome number evolution, we might expect holocentric species to exhibit higher chromosome number.
 Anecdotal evidence does seem to suggest that some of the highest chromosome numbers observed are in clades with holocentric chromosomes.
 For instance, in insects, the highest chromosome numbers are observed in the holocentric order, Lepidoptera (6).
 However, initial analyses have found no significant difference in chromosome number among holocentric and monocentric clades of insects (6).
-This previous study was limited to an order level analysis and looked only for an absolute difference in chromosome number between monocentric and holocentric clades.
+This previous study was limited to an order level analysis and only tested whether the mean chromosome number among monocentric and holocentric clades was different.
 A stronger test of the impact of holocentricity would be to investigate the rates of fusions, fissions, and polyploidy in clades with holocentric and monocentric chromosomes.

 In this study, we used chromosome number and centromere type for 4,393 species belonging to 599 insect genera to test whether clades with holocentric chromosomes have a higher rate of chromosome number evolution than clades with monocentric chromosomes (Figure 1).
 We chose to use insects because they have multiple clades with monocentric and holocentric chromosomes, are incredibly speciose, and exhibit striking diversity in chromosome number (6, 30-33).
 We hypothesized that clades with holocentric chromosomes should exhibit higher rates of fusions and fissions since these mutations should be less costly in these clades.
 However, we found no evidence for higher rates of chromosome number evolution in holocentric clades in comparison to monocentric clades.
 Instead, we found that Lepidoptera, a holocentric clade, exhibits some of the highest rates of chromosome number evolution, while other holocentric clades exhibit some of the lowest rates.
 Our results suggest characteristics other than holocentricity and monocentricity are key in determining rates of chromosome number evolution.